 How childcare funding can help you and your child

-These funding entitlements enable children to develop their early learning and childhood experiences and prepare them for school.
-It also enables their parents or caregivers to get back into work, education, or training.
+Funded childcare will enable your child to develop their early learning and childhood experiences and prepare them for school.

 When your child can start